 Yes, but that’s not the point.
 This is not about the mantle of who is the Black Panther.
 It is about the role and character of T’Challa.
 It doesn’t matter who Marvel wants to give the mantle to; T’Challa can still be present.
 This has even been the case in the comics too.
 Even if we are to draw from the comics, while Shuri was Queen and Black Panther, the character of T’Challa was still around.
 Both T’Challa and Shuri can coexist, and elevate, regardless of who’s technically the Black Panther.

-Is #RecastTChalla Sexist In Preventing A Woman Or Others To Become The Next Black Panther?
+Is #RecastTChalla Sexist In Not Wanting To See a Woman Become The Next Black Panther?

 Absolutely not.
-To the contrary, T’Challa’s presence was a perfect mechanism of demonstrating a strong Black man uplifting a strong Black woman.
-(And vice versa) There is no better form of representation for Black culture than to perpetuate the image of a Black man and woman being seen together, powerful, and supportive of one another.
-This call is not exclusionary to seeing anyone else take up the mantle of Black Panther.
-As a matter of fact, this is a call to allow T’Challa and anyone else (of any gender orientation) to excel at the same time.
+On the contrary, T’Challa’s presence was a perfect mechanism of demonstrating a strong Black man uplifting a strong Black woman.
+(And vice versa) The first Black Panther film did a wonderful job of highlighting both men and women, and this campaign would love nothing more than to see more of that in the future of this franchise.
+Also, there is no better form of Black representation than to perpetuate the image of a powerful Black man and woman, working side by side, and supporting one another.
+That is the hope this campaign has for audiences around the globe to see one day.
+This is also why #RecastTChalla is not opposed to seeing anyone else take up the mantle of Black Panther.
+As a matter of fact, this is a call to allow T’Challa and anyone else (of any gender orientation) to shine at the same time.

 Why Is the Role of T’Challa So Important?